idealo/imagededup/mkdocs/docs/user_guide/encoding_generation.md

 array if cnn is used.

 #### Options
-- image_file: Optional, path to the image file for which encodings are to be generated.
+- *image_file*: Optional, path to the image file for which encodings are to be generated.
-- image_array: Optional, used instead of *image_file* attribute.
+- *image_array*: Optional, used instead of *image_file* attribute.
 A numpy array representing the image.

 #### Considerations